rubensworks/article-eswc2020-costmodelldf/content/solution.md

 ## Hybrid Framework
 {:#solution}
+{:.todo Tokens should be assembled with an expiry date}
+{:.todo Enlarge the figure, add parenthesis}
+{:.todo What do you mean by query complexity? predict execution time?}
+{:.todo Should we define a function for the cost model (Mathmatical formulation)?}
+{:.todo What type of cost model?threshold-based?then we need a policy (selection function based on these values)?}
+{:.todo For the algorithm, should we use getThreshould and getValue(metric)? better Naming?}
+{:.todo define continous effciency?}
+{:.todo Notneeded sentence "even if a SPARQL endpoint was allowed ...." }
 The goal of our proposed framework is to allow servers to expose different kinds of interfaces based on the current server load and the used SPARQL queries.
 Instead of making the server allow *just one interface* type per query, we propose allowing a *collection of interfaces* to be exposed per query.
-This allows the client to select the most desired interface based on the clients capabilities and circumstances.
+This allows the client to select the most desirable interface based on the clients capabilities, query plans, and other circumstances.

 To achieve such a hybrid of server interfaces, we make use of a server-side cost model for selecting a set of interfaces based on a given query,